SmartHanzi/1-smarthanzi-get-started/README.md

 2-smarthanzi-windows:
 - WPF: build the main Windows versions of SmartHanzi and DDB Access (NOT in Microsoft Store).
 This is the model for all other versions.
-- UWP: Microsoft Store versions.
+- UWP: Microsoft Store versions
 - Demo data.

 3-smarthanzi-admin:
 - Setup the MySQL DB.
 - Build application data from imported dictionary files.
-- Various data updates.
+- Import/build various reference data.

 4-smarthanzi-mac: build the macOS versions.